-After metadata is extracted, it is indexed and made available for searching by the embedded Solr engine.
+After metadata is extracted, the embedded Solr engine indexes it and makes it available for searching.
 The Solr instance indexes entity properties and the relations among entities.
 Relationship metadata is implicitly visible in lineage diagrams and explicitly available by downloading the lineage using the Cloudera Navigator APIs.